lexer/injektor/README.md

 }
 ```

-The second way is directly call `get` method on your `Injector` instance
+The second way is directly calling the `get` method on your `Injector` instance

 ```Kotlin
 val coffeeMaker = injector.get(CoffeeMaker::class)